DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you are a teacher considering moving to England to teach languages or physics, you could be eligible for an international relocation payment (IRP) from the UK government worth up to £10,000.

-The international relocation payment (IRP) is designed to cover some of the costs of moving to England, including:
+The IRP is designed to cover some of the costs of moving to England, including:

 * the costs of visas